flassh/docs/content/booth/index.md

 ## Connect your camera

-With Flassh Connect open in the background, Flassh Booth open in the foreground, and your [supported Canon DSLR](#supported-cameras) powered on and connected, you'll see camera info at the top of your screen (vendor, model, as well as aperture, shutter speed, and ISO).
+With Flassh Connect open in the background, Flassh Booth open in the foreground, and your [supported Canon or Nikon DSLR](#supported-cameras) powered on and connected, you'll see camera info at the top of your screen (vendor, model, as well as aperture, shutter speed, and ISO).
 If you've gotten to this point, you're ready to run an event!

 ## Create New Event